mjh2901/mkdocs_wikidna/docs/100 Infrastructure/108_infrastructure_security.md

 **Intrusion**

-Prevention / Detection Firewall exists on persistant internet connection: (n/a / yes / no)
+Prevention / Detection Firewall exists on persistent internet connection: (n/a / yes / no)

 Firewall configurable from public site: (n/a / yes / no)

 Firewall contains different config password: (n/a / yes / no)

-Only needed data jacks activiated: (n/a / yes / no)
+Only needed data jacks activated: (n/a / yes / no)